udaypydi/mvp-social/README.md

 - Basic template editing
 - Provide Simple Template to Start with (A blank template).
 - Add background, template, elements tab.
+- Add canvas and render templates on the canvas.